 Viewing impact snapshot

-The Impact snapshot chart provides you with an up-to-date, aggregated view of the expected impact over the baseline for each treatment and an estimated range for that impact.
+The Impact snapshot chart shows an up-to-date, aggregated view of the expected impact over the baseline for each feature treatment (variation) and an estimated range for that impact.

 - Unlock deeper insights.
-Understand unexpected spikes in your metric results that are driving top-line metrics at a dimensional level to better understand what action to take next.
+Understand unexpected spikes in your metric results that are driving top-line metrics at a dimensional level.

 - Run more data-driven experiments.
-Iterate on your next hypotheses or follow-up experiments using the insights on what worked or didn’t during your past experiments.
+Iterate on your next hypotheses or run follow-up experiments using the insights gained on what worked or didn’t in past experiments.

-- Under the Impact snapshot, go to the Select a dimension field and select the desired dimension.
-The Impact snapshot for the selected dimension displays.
+- Select a dimension in the Select a dimension dropdown.
+The Impact snapshot for the selected dimension is displayed.

-If you have questions or concerns, contact support@split.io.
+If you have questions or concerns about your impact snapshot, contact support@split.io.

 Viewing impact over time

 The Impact over time chart allows you to visualize the aggregated value of the metric in each treatment of a feature flag.
-The chart represents the cumulative impact and is based on all the data we have received up until the last calculation update.
-You can view the data throughout the version by hovering over the point on the chart which updates the values in the table.
+The chart represents the cumulative impact and is based on all the data Split has received up until the last calculation update.
+You can hover over a point on the chart to update the values in the table.

 Viewing value over time